 Q: Anything else you’d like to share?

 A: If you have a question about GMOs, I welcome people to ask me and my husband.
 People should also reach out to other farmers that are using GMO technology.
 We enjoy answering questions.
-Having these discussions about farming help people understand more about GMO crops and helps farmers think about if there are any improvements we could make in our farming practices.
+Having these discussions about farming helps people understand more about GMO crops and helps farmers think about if there are any improvements we could make in our farming practices.

 To contact Katie or read more about her life and perspectives on farming, visit her blog, The Illinois Farm Girl.
 We thank Katie for taking the time to share her experience on growing GMOs.